cca/cca_invenio/notes/configure.md

     S3_ENDPOINT_URL
 )
 ```

+Finally, Invenio might not initialize the correct files location by default.
+We can run `invenio files location create gs-invenio-local s3://invenio-local --default` to create a new default location pointing to the storage bucket.

 The .invenio file also has `file_storage = S3` but that file might only be used when invenio-cli bootstraps a new instance.
 When we choose S3 storage during `invenio-cli init`, we get a [Minio](https://github.com/minio/minio) service, too.
 We must [follow the steps](https://inveniordm.docs.cern.ch/customize/s3/#set-your-minio-credentials) to change the admin account credentials and hook it up to GSB.